moffatethan/moffatethan/README.md

 🎊 Hello world!

-I have been teaching myself programming for about 7 years now.
+I’m a software developer living in Canada.
+I build beautiful websites.
 I am passionate on building projects with great design, good user experience, and apps that give me a challenge to do better.

 - :hammer_and_pick: JavaScript, React, Ruby, Ruby on Rails, Node.js, MongoDB, Postgres, Elixir, TailwindCSS, UI/UX
 - :package: Currently building a budgeting app